vinceimbat/vinceimbat/content/thoughts/digital gardening.md

 It is clear to me by now that if my primary goal when [[writing]] is [[understanding]], I should follow the tradition of digital gardening rather than blogging.
 This means I need to stick to the plan of cultivating [[thoughts/forest garden of the mind]] and optimizing how that cultivation happens.
 By doing so, I am actually giving myself permission to explore different genres: notes, poetry, vignettes, and essays, and, therefore, play more.

-That said, the problem with digital gardening is that digital gardens, unlike blogs, are not as conducive to [[Sharing]].
+That said, the problem with digital gardening is that digital gardens, unlike blogs, are not as conducive to [[sharing]].
 For this problem, here are [[Publishing strategies for digital gardeners]].

 ***
 NEW OUTLINE